 - Wear Loose Fitting Clothes - Give your skin some space to breathe by wearing loose fitting clothing while your sunburn heals.
 Choose soft, breathable fabrics like cotton that won’t smother, rub against, and irritate your burn.

 - Cold Showers - If you typically turn the heat up for your showers, crank the cold water knob instead to cool off your skin, and avoid drying out your already inflamed skin.
+You shouldn’t be taking scalding hot showers anyway.
+Learn more shower tips for healthy skin here.

 - Leave Blisters Alone - Your skin may start to blister if you have a more severe second degree burn.
 These blisters are there to protect your skin while it heals, so do not pop, squeeze, or pick at blisters because this can expose the open skin to bacteria and cause infection.